 - Meanwhile, in a skillet over medium heat, cook bacon until golden brown and crisp.
 With a slotted spoon, remove from pan and drain on paper towels.

-- In a saucepan over medium heat, combine heavy cream and butter, and warm until butter is melted.
+- In a saucepan over low heat, combine heavy cream or milk and butter, and warm until butter is melted.

-- In a heavy-bottomed pot over medium heat, heat oil (have at about 2 inches deep) to about 350 F.
+- In a heavy-bottomed skillet over medium heat, heat about 2 inches deep of oil to 350 F.

 - Using a small scoop, portion mashed potatoes into 1-inch balls and between the palm of hands, roll into round shape.

 - Place flour on one plate, eggs in a bowl, and Panko in another plate.

 - Working one at a time, dust potato ball in flour, shaking off any excess flour, dip in egg, and then dredge in Panko, gently pressing down breadcrumbs to coat.

 - Add balls to hot oil and deep-fry, turning as needed, for about 2 to 3 minutes or until golden and crisp.
 Do NOT overcrowd the pan, work in batches as needed.

 - With a slotted spoon, remove from heat and drain on a wire rack.
 Serve immediately.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”